nataliaMalicka/document_clustering/README.md

 ![image](https://github.com/user-attachments/assets/a94c207e-16a7-48fe-891b-d44b59cb4c52)

 Hierarchical clustering was by far the most creative and entertaining to read.
 The clusters were very semantically nuanced and developed.
 To compare and contrast, the bigger picture indicates that KMeans is good for general/average patters, DBScan is good for finding very specific and nuanced, tight themes, while Hierarchical Clustering is good for finding cohesive semantic meaning.
 It is the most rich and developed model which is expected given that it has the most robust methods of finding clusters (iteratively, and using vector direction).

+**Caveats**
+Cultural context may also be lost with this method of sentence embedding.
+All curries for instance, may be placed into one pile, while losing the nuance that they are part of different cuisines and are different recipes altogether.
+The original Kaggle data set size was much larger than the present data set, which may create unintentional sampling bias.
+The size was reduced to keep computation time reasonably short.
+By clustering the data based on recipe name only, some nuance is lost.
+A more accurate, albeit more computationally expensive, method would be to also include ingredients or recipe body text to group the recipes in a more robust and semantically coherent way.